 The AARP Public Policy Institute researches and reports on issues facing older adults; promotes development of sound, creative policies to address our common need for economic security, health care, and quality of life.

 Community Transportation Association of America, “senior transportation” webpages address issues and provides resources related to transportation to health care, employment, and other destinations for older adults.

 ElderCare Locator.
 A national database, searchable by zip code, to help older adults and their families locate providers of needed services, including transportation.
 A public service of the U.S. Administration on Aging.

-Expanding Specialized Transportation: New Opportunities Under the Affordable Care Act (AARP Public Policy Institute, 2015).
-Explains how states can use untapped funding options under the Affordable Care Act to expand services for targeted low-income populations with mobility needs.
-Also presents two case studies illustrating how the Atlanta region and the state of Connecticut are making this work.
+Expanding Specialized Transportation: New Opportunities Under the Affordable Care Act.
+This report explains how states can use untapped funding options under the Affordable Care Act to expand services for targeted low-income populations with mobility needs.
+This report also presents two case studies illustrating how the Atlanta region and the state of Connecticut are making this work.
 Listen to the podcast introducing the research findings.
+(AARP Public Policy Institute, 2015).

 Transportation for Older Adults: Measuring Results Could Help Determine If Coordination Efforts Improve Mobility (Government Accountability Office, Dec.
 2014)

 Weaving It Together: A Tapestry of Transportation Funding for Older Adults.
 This report highlights the major sources of federal funding for older adult transportation and presents seven case studies of local providers from around the country to illustrate how they combine federal, state, and local funding to put quality service on the street.
 It also provides examples of how local and state coordination efforts can expand the reach of services funded.
 (AARP Public Policy Institute, 2013).